Common types of fraud and their punishment in law

 Some of the ways that payment fraud takes place are:

-• Making false customer profiles and attempting fake payments, for example, Union54 experienced an attempted $1.2 billion chargeback fraud case in 2022
+• Making false customer profiles and attempting fake payments, like the $1.2b Union54 chargeback attempt

-Between 2022 and 2023, there was a 71% increase in companies targeted by payment fraud.
-Nearly 96% of companies were targeted by at least one payment fraud attempt (you can find out more about payment fraud in our latest report).
+In 2024, nearly 90% of U.S. companies were targeted by at least one payment fraud attempt (you can find out more about payment fraud in our latest report).

 How are frauds punished in the law?